yegorsokolov/MT5/README.md

 to embed each symbol at every timestamp.
 A temporal variant controlled by `use_temporal_gat` processes adjacency matrices sequentially to generate per-timestamp node embeddings.
+The number of attention heads and dropout applied to the attention weights can be configured via `gat_heads` and `gat_dropout`.
 Spread and slippage protections are provided via the `spread` and `slippage` plugins.
 Enable them with the `use_spread_check` and `use_slippage_check` flags and configure thresholds through `max_spread` and `max_slippage`.